 - Mountain guides, snow sports instructors and backcountry tour guides

 - Residents of mountain villages

 - Winter sports enthusiasts away from secured ski runs, such as freeriders, backcountry skiers, snowshoe hikers, mountaineers and ice climbers

 When the snow and avalanche situation is relatively favourable, the avalanche bulletin will mainly contain information for winter sports enthusiasts.
 From danger level 3 (considerable) upwards, information for the avalanche warning services is issued more frequently.
 At the very high avalanche danger level (level 5), when snow sports are hardly possible anyway, the avalanche bulletin will mainly contain information for the avalanche warning services.

 Structure of the avalanche bulletin

-In high season the structure of the avalanche bulletin is based on the 'information pyramid', i.e. the most important comes first (danger level), followed by details of the locations where the danger is particularly significant and then the avalanche problem, the danger description and information about the snowpack and the weather.
+In high season the structure of the avalanche bulletin is based on the 'information pyramid', i.e. the most important comes first (danger level), followed by details of the locations where the danger level applies and then the avalanche problem, the danger description and information about the snowpack and the weather.
 Finally, measured data can also be displayed.
-The use of standardised terminology aids both understanding and implementation.
+The use of standardized terminology aids both understanding and implementation.

 Individual parts of the avalanche bulletin

 In winter, the avalanche bulletin consists of a zoomable hazard map, including a hazard description and a section headed "Snowpack and weather".
 A description of this content is given below.
-Less information is usually provided in low season and when there is a lot of snowfall in summer.
-In those periods the avalanche bulletin is published in plain text format, with no hazard map and usually no danger levels either.
+Less information is usually provided in off-peak season and in case there is a lot of snowfall in summer.
+In those periods the avalanche bulletin is published in plain text format, with no hazard map and usually no danger levels.